balderdashy/sails-docs/reference/cli/sailsconsole.md

 ### Global variables in `sails console`

 Sails exposes [the same global variables](http://sailsjs.com/documentation/reference/Globals) in the REPL as it does in your app code.
 This is particularly useful in the REPL.
-By default, you have access to the `sails` app instance, your models, and your services; as well as lodash (`sails.util._`) and async (`async`).
+By default, you have access to the `sails` app instance and your models; as well as any of your other configured globals -- for example, lodash (`_`) and async (`async`).

 > **Warning**